adhikarirsr/academic-kickstart/content/publication/JCP_2015/index.md

 +++
-title = "Conformation of a flexible chain in explicit solvent: Accurate solvation potentials for short Lennard-Jones chains" date = 2015-11-23 draft = false slug = "jimm"
+title = "Conformation of a flexible chain in explicit solvent: Accurate solvation potentials for Lennard-Jones chains" date = 2015-11-23 draft = false slug = "jimm"